hipe/tmx/kiss-rdb-doc/864-the-toml-adaptation-for-entities.md

 our variant of toml is stricter than the official spec to scale it down to be applicable to exactly our use case and perhaps a few outside of it.

+EDIT:

+there are things we could store but that we don't want to because they wouldn't be "pretty". as a design decision towards our intended use-cases (and also as a pratical matter where it touched on performance); the system will be opionionated about some things.

+there may even be some heuristic limits so that things are kept adequately "pretty"..